What is Hedera Hashgraph? (HBAR)

 The Beginner’s Guide

-Hedera Hashgraph is a blockchain-like network seeking to serve as a platform on which large multinational businesses can both control software changes and easily deploy applications.
+Hedera Hashgraph is a cryptocurrency network seeking to serve as a platform on which anyone can transact and deploy applications, but where a group of businesses oversee the software.

-As of 2020, the Hadera Hashgraph team has already succeeded in attracting dozens of big companies such as LG, Boeing and IBM to positions within the network.
+As of 2020, there appears to be traction for the idea, as the model has succeeded in attracting dozens of big companies such as LG, IBM and Boeing to act as nodes within the network.

-Swirlds, in turn, spun out an entity called Hedera, which was renamed Hedera Hashgraph, to develop a live network using its technology.
-This network is called Hedera and it is governed by the entity called Hedera Hashgraph.
+Swirlds, in turn, spun out an entity called Hedera, which was renamed Hedera Hashgraph, to develop and govern a live network, Hedera, using its technology.

-Since 2018, Hadera Hashgraph has raised $124 million from sales of its HBAR cryptocurrency.
+Since 2018, Hedera Hashgraph has raised $124 million from sales of its HBAR cryptocurrency through a simple agreement for future tokens offering (SAFT).

-Launched as a private network, Hadera Hashgraph plans to gradually allow more entities to join the network until it is finally made public at a later date.
+Launched as a private network, Hedera Hashgraph plans to gradually allow more entities to join the network until it is finally made public at a later date.

 Hedera Hashgraph’s most unique feature is its data structure for grouping transactions called a hashgraph, which claims to process more transactions more cheaply than existing blockchains.

-To ensure all the computers in its distributed network agree on its transaction history, Hedera Hashgraph uses a mechanism called Hashgraph consensus.
+To ensure all the computers in its distributed network agree on its transaction history, Hedera Hashgraph uses the Hashgraph consensus mechanism, powered by two types of nodes.

 As a result, Hedera Hashgraph claims to offer features that combine the advantages of both public and private blockchain networks.

-Hedera Hashgraph is governed by a body known as the Hedera Governing Council.
+Hedera Hashgraph is governed by a body known as the Hedera Governing Council, which is charged with running the consensus nodes that determine transaction ordering.

-As of 2020, a total of 14 members sit on the council with electronics giant LG being the latest member.
+As of 2020, a total of 39 members sit on the council, including Google, IBM and Boeing.
 The council’s role is to manage the software, voting on changes, ensuring funds are allocated correctly and safeguarding the network’s legal status in various jurisdictions.

-The HBAR cryptocurrency is used to power the Hedera Hashgraph blockchain, meaning users need to buy this asset to perform transactions and operate applications.
+The HBAR cryptocurrency is used to power the Hedera Hashgraph network, meaning users need to buy this asset to perform transactions and operate applications.

 Of note for investors is that the supply of HBAR tokens is fixed at 50 billion, the entire supply of which was created when the network launched in 2018.